giminni/docker-grav/README.md

 The same thing occures for the SSH private and public key.
 The key are stored under `(<PROJECT_DIR/grav_keys/grav_rsa)` and `(<PROJECT_DIR/grav_keys/grav_rsa.pub)`respectively.

 > NOTE: Ensure that the SSH keys and user match the SSH keys of an external user on the local or remote host.
-Otherwise the user autologin over SSH and cache synchronization over github, r rsync does not work.
+Otherwise the user autologin over SSH and cache synchronization over github, rsync does not work.

 ## Caching docker buildtime